About Simple Germany

-Simple Germany is the #1 resource in English for understanding life in Germany.
+Simple Germany is the #1 resource to help you settle into life in Germany more smoothly!
 You will find tips & information in English about living in Germany as an expat and learn what services best to use to beat bureaucracy.

 We cover everything related to moving and living in Germany, including cultural and bureaucratic topics, as well as, the best and most modern bank accounts, credit cards, and insurances.
 Germans loooove insurances. 😝

 We know how frustrating and painful it might be to move to a new country where you don’t fully speak the language and try to find all the essential services you need to have a smooth move.
 Trust us; we have been in your shoes.